Campus Student Services and Support

 - International House: With a mission to provide educational services and advocacy to the international population at Duke as well as outreach to the Durham community, Duke's I-House offers extensive cross-cultural programming and information to enhance the global mission of the university.

 - Visa Services: Offering information on everything from the incoming visa process to Curricular and Optional Practical Training (CPT and OPT),Visa Services works with departments to issue visa documentation for students.

 - Student Affairs: See the Student Affairs site for Duke-wide centers plus additional tips on settling into life in the United States for international students.

-- University Competitions: MEM students have a tradition of excellence in entrepreneurship competitions like the Duke Start-Up Challenge, a business plan competition.
+- University Competitions: Engineering Management students have a tradition of excellence in entrepreneurship competitions like the Duke Start-Up Challenge, a business plan competition.
 To date, students have won over $500,000 to support their entrepreneurial efforts.
-DUhatch, a student business incubator, helps aspiring student entrepreneurs the resources they need to turn their vision into reality.
 Read more about entrepreneurship.

 - Going Green: The Duke Smart Home is a 6,000 sq. ft. live-in research laboratory designed, operated, and occupied by students exploring sustainable living, technology integration, and design.

-- Duke Basketball: MEM students are crazy for Duke athletics.
-Below, MEM Cameron Crazies cheer on the Blue Devils.
+- Duke Basketball: Engineering Management students are crazy for Duke athletics.
+Below, our Cameron Crazies cheer on the Blue Devils.